Multiscale carrier-envelope phase characterization of 2-\mu m pulses delivered by a 200-kHz optical parametric amplifier: Declarations

-The signal pulses of the visible NOPA stage are characterized using an interferometric frequency resolved autocorrelation measurement \cite{Stibenz_2005}.
-The NOPA spectrum supports a transform-limited pulse duration of 14.6\:fs.
-The IFRAC trace is shown in Fig. S1(a) together with the retrieved trace (b) with a retrieval trace error of 2.4\:\%.
-The retrieved pulse duration is 48.7\:fs (d), which corresponds to a pulse duration of 35.0\:fs for the pulse itself after subtraction of the phase induced by the 1 mm of fused silica used as a beamsplitter in the interferometer.\\
+The signal output pulses of the visible NOPA stage are characterized using an interferometric frequency-resolved autocorrelation (IFRAC) measurement \cite{Stibenz_2005}.

+The NOPA spectrum supports a transform-limited pulse duration of 12.3\:fs.
+The IFRAC trace is shown in Fig.\:S1(a) together with the retrieved trace (b) with a retrieval trace error of 2.4\:\%.
+The retrieved pulse duration is 48.7\:fs (d), which corresponds to a pulse duration of 39.0\:fs for the pulse itself after subtraction of the phase induced by 1 mm of fused silica at an angle of 45° used as a beamsplitter in the interferometer.
+The parabolic shape of the phase curve shown in Fig.\:S1(c) indicates a significant impact of group velocity dispersion $GDD$.
+This is further determined by fitting the phase data using a Taylor series around $\lambda_0= 680$\:nm revealing $|GDD| = 560$\:fs$^2$.